anirudhgupta03/myHex/README.md

 -> Searching for the complete tree creates a player who never loses because he knows all the possible outcomes in full.
 But unlike the Tic Tac Toe which is a small board, displaying all its plays is not difficult on a computer machine.
 But for a game like Hex it is normally played on 11x11 boards, which is not an option.
 So we add a pruning to reduce the number of nodes searched, without affecting its optimality.

-  The `α-β` pruning algorithm is an extension of the` minimax` search that has two values ​​`alpha` and` beta` that bind the * 'score' * at each node or game state.
-The value of `alpha` is the lowest value bound to the node which is maximized in the search while` beta` is the highest and is minimized in the search.
+->The α-β pruning algorithm is an extension of the minimax search that has two values alpha and beta that bind the score at each node or game state.
+The value of alpha is the lowest value bound to the node which is maximized in the search while` beta` is the highest and is minimized in the search.

 <img src="minimax_alphabeta_tree.png" alt="Hex Game Tree α-β Minimax" style="zoom:40%;" />